Bodhinaut/django_projects/README.md

 we can then later on use the shell from the manage.py file to play around with the models, Djangos admin has so many useful features

+---

+We just:
+Set up projects and applications
+Created views and mapped URLs
+Used simple Templates and tags
+Served static media files

+For our web app, start with django 2 part one,

+---

+Now we will:
+Models Databases and Admin
+Models Overview
+Important, accept info from user, input into database, retreive info from database, generate content for the user,